ArthurDSant/BeatsByDre/README.md

 ![Beats](https://github.com/ArthurSantDev/Beats/assets/159972613/213bd350-d334-438d-a352-7839ae3eef40)

 ## About the project
-Landing page inspired by the 'Beats' brand, with some of its products, responsive and modern layout and scroll animations, for a unique and striking customer experience.
-Project made based on a tutorial to learn the Scss tool.
+Landing page inspired by the ‘Beats’ brand, with some of its products.
+Using animations using 'ScrollReveal' for a unique experience with modern and responsive UX/UI design for mobile devices.
+This project is a refactoring of a simpler one, which consisted of only (JavaScript, HTML, SCSS, CSS) Making it more complex and consistent by transforming it into a React project structured in Vite.Js, giving the freedom to create components making maintenance simpler and more accurate.

 ## Stacks